Internal Verizon program may explain recent changes

 Dan Schulman, Verizon CEO, November 2025

-Since Verizon didn't explicitly say that employee interactions would be used to train AI, it's possible that the company was using these exercises as a last-ditch effort to slow down churn.
-Verizon could have been trying to provide personalized training to employees about how to retain customers.
-Role-playing customer conversations is something AI might facilitate better than traditional training, a potential reason for Verizon's approach.
+Since Verizon didn't explicitly say that employee interactions would be used to train AI, it's possible that the company was using these exercises to improve its operations.

 Or, the purpose of the program may have been to gather data for AI-powered tools.
-After all, an AI-driven customer-centric transformation has been on Verizon's agenda since before Schulman took over, and it has been using AI since June to improve how customer queries are handled.
+After all, an AI-driven customer-centric transformation has been on Verizon's agenda since before Schulman took over, and it has been using AI since June to better handle customer queries.

 Verizon's layoffs have reportedly already started impacting operations, and the company has seemingly opened some positions recently.
 Whether this means that an AI takeover isn't going as well as planned or that the company simply needs a new set of skills isn't known.